anafisad/anafisad/README.md

 🔭 Creator of <a href="https://novellisteer.com"> Novellisteer</a>,  A blog, podcast and youtube channel where I share the art of being novel while spreading awareness of what it means to be a multi-passionate being and freelancer, using my platform to educate others.

-✨ Building Damiel Badra and hosting twitter space for creative freelance in Africa by An African.
+✨ Building The Seeker Effect a newsletter at the intersection of Cybersecurity, Artificial Intelligence and Marketing

+✨ Building For Africa By African a newsletter for creative freelancer in Africa where we share highlight and share content on blogging, podcasting, creator economy and freelancing

-💬 Ask me about: podcasting, project management, Notion, content strategy, cybersecurity, Airtable, process, blogginh.
+💬 Ask me about: podcasting, project management, Notion, content strategy, machine learning, data science cybersecurity, Airtable, process, blogginh.

-📫 How to reach me: You can find me on [twitter](https://twitter.com/anafisad).
+📫 How to reach me: You can find me on [twitter](https://twitter.com/damielbadra).

 🌱 I’m currently building novellisteer both as a platform and product based business.